binu-varghese-colenso/be-base-app/README.md

 Your application should now be accessible at `http://localhost:8080`.

-Here's the updated section for your `README.md` file to include information about the Postman collection:

----

 ## Postman Collection for Testing

 For convenient testing of the API endpoints, a Postman collection is provided in the `postman` folder of this project.
 You can import this collection into Postman to test and interact with the application's API endpoints.